Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/FloatValue/documentation.md

 ### Notes

 * When parameterized this node will appear as a slider and input field in the parameter panel.

-* Other names for this node include: Float, Double, Decimal, Real, and Parameter.
+* Other names for this node include: FloatValue, Float, Double, Decimal, Real, and Parameter.

 ### Examples